MinecraftForge/Documentation/docs/blockentities/index.md

 while the second one processes that data.
 If your `BlockEntity` doesn't contain much data, you might be able to use the methods out of the [Storing Data within your `BlockEntity`][storing-data] section.

 !!! important
     Synchronizing excessive/useless data for block entities can lead to network congestion.
 You should optimize your network usage by sending only the information the client needs when the client needs it.
-For instance, it is more often than not unnecessary to send the inventory of a block entity in the update tag, as this can be synchronized via its `AbstractContainerMenu`.
+For instance, it is more often than not unnecessary to send the inventory of a block entity in the update tag, as this can be synchronized via its [`AbstractContainerMenu`][menu].

 ### Synchronizing on Block Update